aze5/golden-square-module/takeaway_project/lib/design_recipe.md

 _Use the twilio-ruby gem to implement this next one._

 As a customer, so that I am reassured that my order will be delivered on time, I would like to receive a text such as "Thank you!
-Your order was placed and will be delivered before 18:52" after I have ordered.
+Your order was placed and will be delivered before 18:52" after I have ordered."

 ## 2. Design the Class System